 Example Sentence:

-“His muscles were as tense as a bowstring, ready to release all the stress building up inside him.”
+“His muscles were as anxious as a bowstring, ready to release all the stress building up inside him.”

-“She was as tense as a bowstring, waiting for the worst to happen at any moment.”
+“She was as anxious as a bowstring, waiting for the worst to happen at any moment.”

 Other Ways to Say: